Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 - Home (2013)

-- House of Cards Trilogy (3 Seasons) – BBC
+- House of Cards Trilogy (three seasons)

-- Keeping Up Appearances (1 Season) – BBC
+- Keeping Up Appearances (one season)

 - Like Sunday, Like Rain (2014)